FocusedObjective/FocusedObjective.Resources/README.md

 FocusedObjective.Resources
 ==========================

-This is a respository of various resources related to forecasting and modeling software projects.
+This is a repository of various resources related to forecasting and modelling software projects.

-**Basic Statistics Worksheet.xlsx**

-A general "No Macro" spreadsheet for data analysis and basic Monte Carlo forecasting.
-Add you data to the Column A of the Data Analysis sheet, and explore.

-**Throughput Forecasting Tool.xlsx**

-An example "No Macro" forecasting tool for software teams using throughput per week samples.
+Explore the folders for tools and documents.
+To download, click on the "View Raw" or "Raw" button to download the files.
+We use GitHub so that we keep revision history and enhancements over time.
+We are also hoping that the community will help us expand our tools by submitting changes.

+Please email troy.magennis@focusedobjective.com for more information.